milesdaudistel/notes/compilernotes.md

 In Lisp, you are basically skipping lexing and parsing almost entirely by directly creating the parse tree.
 Supposedly this makes Lisp more powerful.
 By powerful I don't mean computationally powerful, as in it runs faster.
 I mean linguistically powerful, as in you can express computational ideas in a much more concise manner than, say, C++, Java, or Python.
 Of course, this is a very difficult thing to quantify, or prove, but there is a very devoted community of Lisp users that swear by its almighty power.

-As a side note, since Lisp skips most of lexing and parsing, it can be compiled faster than pretty much any other high-level language.
+Another note is that since Lisp mostly skips lexing and parsing, it can be compiled faster than pretty much any other high-level language.
 However, I can't remember where I found the benchmarks that prove it.
 </details>

 Notice now that the multiplication 3 * 2 will happen before the addition 2 + 3, which is what we want.